 Cut down on activities if a busy schedule is affecting your child’s sleep.

 Keep televisions, computers, phones, and other electronic devices out of your child’s bedroom.

 Take steps to help your child lose weight, if needed.
-Talk to your child’s doctor about this.
+Talk to your child’s healthcare provider about this.
 Extra weight can increase the risk of sleep disorders, which can keep your child from getting good sleep.

-Have you taken steps to improve your child’s sleep but your child is still not sleeping well?
+Have you taken steps to improve your child’s sleep, but your child is still not sleeping well?
 Have you observed any of the following signs?
-If so, contact your child’s doctor.
+If so, contact your child’s healthcare provider.
 You may be referred to a sleep specialist for a sleep evaluation.